 Stump-toed Gecko lacks the spines on its tail and has softer skin and broader toes.

 Habitat: In its native range it is found in open forest, but in Thailand it is only known from urban areas in Bangkok.
 I have found it in empty lots, construction sites, and parks, where it is usually found under cover (especially concrete) in areas with bare ground.

-Contribution to the ecosystem: Helps control insect and spider populations.
-Provides food for snakes and Tokay Geckos.
+Contribution to the ecosystem: Eats insects and spiders.
+Eaten by snakes and Tokay Geckos.
 As an introduced species, it is likely competing with other small gecko species for food and space.

 Danger to humans: Poses no danger to humans at all.